rowedata/deepLearningRecommender/README.md

 # Recommender system

-Welcome to the Deep Learning Recommender project!
-This repository contains the code and resources for developing and deploying a deep learning-based recommendation system.
+Welcome to the Recommender project!
+This repository contains the code and resources for developing and deploying a recommendation system.

 [View Report](reports/Report.pdf)

 ## Table of Contents